Summarized Tax Strategies

 Source: Reducing Taxes and Cost Segregation Blog.

-• Even if active, Excess Business Loss (EBL) limits cap current-year deductions ($305k single / $610k married for 2025).
+• Even if you are active with a profit motive, Excess Business Loss (EBL) limits cap current-year deductions ($313,000 single / $626,000 married for the 2025 tax year).

 Source: Advanced Tax Strategies